Virtual data room setup checklist hero.

 Sharing too much too early - Don't share your full legal and tax history on a first-touch.
 Stage your disclosures.

 Not updating documents - Financial models from 8 months ago are worse than no financial model.
-Investors notice stale dates.
+Viewers notice stale dates.

 Ignoring the analytics - If you're using a platform that shows you who's viewing, actually use that data to drive your follow-ups.